seegg/date-picker/README.md

 Click and drag across multiple boxes to select a range of dates.

 To make a selection across multiple months, use context menu to select the first date and then use either normal click or context menu to select the second date.

+reset selection by clicking on one of the selected dates.